◆ acquire_manual_backend_worker()

 - Note

-- When using the SignalHandler on Linux/MacOS, ensure that each spawned thread in your application has performed one of the following actions: i) Logged at least once. or ii) Called Frontend::preallocate(). or iii) Blocked signals on that thread to prevent the signal handler from running on it.
-This requirement is because the built-in signal handler utilizes a lock-free queue to issue log statements and await the log flushing.
+When using the SignalHandler on Linux/MacOS, ensure that each spawned thread in your application has performed one of the following actions: i) Logged at least once. or ii) Called Frontend::preallocate(). or iii) Blocked signals on that thread to prevent the signal handler from running on it.
+This requirement is because the built-in signal handler utilizes the frontend queue state to issue log statements and wait for flushing.
 The queue is constructed on its first use with

 ◆ stop()